glouppe/info8002-large-scale-data-systems/lecture3.md

 # Uniform reliable broadcast

-- Assume the broadcast enforces
-    - Printing a message on paper
-    - Withdrawing money from account in variable
 - Assume sender broadcasts a message
     - Sender fails
     - No correct node delivers the message
-    - Failed nodes deliver the message, is this OK?
+    - Failed nodes deliver the message
+- Is this OK?
 - **Uniform** reliable broadcast ensures that if a message is delivered (by a correct *or faulty* process), then all correct processes deliver.

+???

+R: improve the motivation.

 ---